planbnet/livisi_unofficial/README.md

 ## TODO

-* Remove LivisiEvent and handle Websocket updates directly in the coordinator - this is useless complexity that was only introducted because HASS insisted on putting the control code in a separate library, which now has been abandoned by livis as it seems.
 * Check how to handle luminance, which is provided in percent by Livisi.
-Currently we get a warning: `<LivisiSensor> is using native unit of measurement '%' which is not a valid unit for the device class ('illuminance') it is using; expected one of ['lx']`
+Currently we get a warning: `<LivisiSensor> is using native unit of measurement '%' which is not a valid unit for the device class ('illuminance') it is using; expected one of ['lx']` but as percent is the correct unit here, I don't think we should change it (at least until it causes problems in HA)